 7. Don’t over-estimate or under-estimate people.

 If our expectations of humans are way too high, we become unsympathetic and cruel when people don’t meet them.
-That is the problem with Left-wing and Right-wing Utopianism.
+That is the problem with both left-wing and right-wing utopianism.
 In times of uncertainty, tragedy and shock, as a nation we are more likely to openly demonstrate our emotional reactions than we did in the past.
-In response to this, there is a demonisation of people who want vulnerability accommodated, or finding a demographic group to blame.
+In response to this, there emerges is a climate of demonisation of people who want vulnerability accommodated, or finding a demographic group to blame.
 Parallel to this there emerges an environment where victimhood is reveered.
 All people who question an “oppressed ” group’s narrative are simply seen as heartless cold bastards who want to harm people.
-In response those self identified victims are seen as weak and pathetic or trying to undermine some Liberal Democratic Value such as free speech; or they get called snowflakes.
+In response those self identified victims are seen as weak and pathetic, trying to undermine free speech by wanting to silence everything they find offensive.
 The most humane approach would be to get a balance between accommodating vulnerability, whilst not allowing that accommodation to undermine important public values.
 And equally we need to stop labelling anyone who challenges us to become more robust and resilient, or questions our explanations as to why things are as they are, as being akin to Hitler.

 8. Reject Black and White Thinking.